matt-taylor/json_schematize/README.md

 required -- Default is true.
 When not set, each instance class can optionally decide if they want to raise when an this is set to false. converter -- Proc return is set to the field value.
 No furter validation is done.
 Given (value) as a parameter array_of_types -- Detailed example above.
-Set this value to true when the dig param is to an array and you want all values in array to be parsed the given type
+Set this value to true when the dig param is to an array and you want all values in array to be parsed the given type empty_value -- When required is false, this value is used to fill the field.
+By default it is JsonSchematize::EmptyValue, but can be changed to anything
 ```

 ### Schema defaults